 Choosing subjects to study in Key Stage 4 can be an exciting time, but it can also be difficult for some students.
 The most important feature of any course of study up to the age of 16 is that it provides balance and does not “close doors” to possible future careers.
 It is for this reason that we place some constraints on the option choices and so ensure that all students follow a basic core of subjects.
 However, we hope that the choice available allow individual students to follow their developing interests.

-We have found by experience, that successful choices are made when there is close co-operation between parents, pupils, teachers and the Careers Service.
+There is close co-operation between parents, pupils, teachers and the Careers Service.
 Parents should try to make sure that their children can answer “yes” to the following questions when deciding on subjects.

 - Consulted family, teachers, Careers Service and any others who may be able to help?